Who do we help

 Step down care (help leaving hospital) following prolonged hospital admission or major surgery (e.g. spinal rods) can also be arranged to support parents prior to going home.

-In addition to conventional medical and pharmacological approaches, with agreement from the child/young person’s consultant we can offer complimentary therapies i.e. reflexology, aromatherapy, reiki etc. to aid symptom management (link to complementary therapy section).
+In addition to conventional medical and pharmacological approaches, with agreement from the child/young person’s consultant we can offer complementary therapies i.e. reflexology, aromatherapy, reiki etc. to aid symptom management (link to complementary therapy section).

 Groups and counselling